 We continuously evaluate our focus in research and development to improve Cortex, expand our solutions portfolio, and support seamless integration of our platform with third-party software applications.
 We plan to concentrate on in-house innovation and expect to consider acquisitions on an opportunistic basis.
 Since the launch of Matterport for iPhone, we have been continuously developing a robust pipeline of new product releases, including releasing the Android Capture app, collaboration with Facebook AI (now known as Meta) to release the world's largest dataset of 3D spaces, and launching Notes and Matterport for Mobile.
+In January 2022, we completed the acquisition of Enview, Inc., a pioneer in scalable artificial intelligence (AI) for 3D spatial data, which will accelerate our development of artificial intelligence algorithms to identify natural and man-made features in geospatial data using various techniques, including deep learning, neural networks and physics-based modeling.
+In August 2022, we introduced major updates to our industryleading digital twin cloud platform.
+Matterport has reimagined the cloud software platform that creates, publishes, and manages digital twins of buildings and spaces of any size or shape, indoors or outdoors.
+All of these new capabilities integrate seamlessly so customers can securely create immersive environments for their employees, customers and partners to collaborate and explore.
 In February 2023, we launched Digital Pro, an all-in-one marketing solution for real estate agents.
 Digital Pro combines the innovation of Matterport's 3D digital twin technology with integrated marketing and content production services to create the industry's most affordable, comprehensive marketing package to help real estate professionals manage more listings and sell homes faster.
 In June 2023, we announced Genesis, a new initiative that aims to deliver generative AI across its digital twin platform for customers looking to bolster the efficiency and profitability of their property portfolios worldwide.
 Genesis combines Matterport's stable of deep learning and computer vision innovations, including Cortex AI and Property Intelligence, with generative AI to deliver a new generation of digital twins.
 Combining generative AI and property insights, Matterport's digital twin platform aims to reshape the real estate landscape, optimizing interior design, space utilization, energy efficiency, safety, and accessibility while transforming property marketing strategies.
-In September 2023, we announced the launch of a beta program for the next generation of intelligent digital twins with powerful new capabilities fueled by the Company's rapid advancements in AI and data science.
-Customers can access automated measurements, layouts, editing, and reporting capabilities generated from their digital twins.
-While we plan to concentrate on in-house innovation, we may also pursue acquisitions of products, teams and technologies on an opportunistic basis to further expand the functionality of and use cases for our platform.
-Our philosophy is to adopt a long-term perspective in the evaluation of acquisition opportunities in order to ensure sustainable value creation for our customers.
+While we plan to concentrate on inhouse innovation, we may also pursue acquisitions of products, teams and technologies on an opportunistic basis to further expand the functionality of and use cases for our platform.
+As with organic research and development, we adopt a long-term perspective in the evaluation of acquisition opportunities in order to ensure sustainable value creation for our customers.